 Often, you’ll find that influencers who have a unique, stand-out aesthetic or are very, very talented at photography, videography, or design demand well above what you’d expect based on their followers or engagement levels.

 Alternatively, you might set your Big Exciting Vision for more sales, please!
 In which case, you can try a referral program where influencers earn a commission on sales.

 Basically, your vision drives the kind of influencer you need, and the talents and statistics of that particular influencer drive pricing.

-Let’s break down these six factors a bit.
+Let’s break down these six pricing factors a bit.

 The Six Factors that Determine How Much an Instagram Influencer Costs

 Instagram is such a versatile platform, which brings with it a whole host of different factors that play into how much an influencer costs.

 Aside from what you want to achieve with your influencer campaigns (which we’ll touch more on in a mo), the pricing is often dependent on some common factors:

 [Pricing Factor 1] Number of Followers